musa11it/system_for_citizen_engagement/README.md

 ## Accessing the System

 ### Online Demo
-You can view the frontend demo at: <mcurl name="Citizen Engagement System" url="https://system-for-citizen-engagement.vercel.app/"></mcurl>
+You can view the frontend demo at: https://system-for-citizen-engagement.vercel.app/

 **Important Note:** The online demo is frontend-only as Vercel's free tier doesn't support backend deployment.
 For full functionality, please follow the local setup instructions below.